choyiny/FPGANoTatsujin/README.md

 <img src="https://raw.githubusercontent.com/choyiny/FPGANoTatsujin/master/Tatsujin.png" width="500">

-This is a game inspired by Tatsujin No Taiko and Guitar Hero, rhythm games that are very popular.
+This is a game inspired by Taiko No Tatsujin (lit.
+Taiko Master) and Guitar Hero, rhythm games that are very popular.
 We recreated a rhythm game from hardware principles.

 ## How to play?
 Load a song from the Song section below.
 Click KEY[3] to start the game or restart the game.
 3 rows of square move from left to right.
 When it reaches the end of the box, hold the KEY associated with the colour of the square for the entire duration.